R2U2/r2u2/compiler/README.md

 ## Usage

-C2PO requires an input MLTL file and a file for generating a signal mapping.
+C2PO requires an input MLTL file and a file for generating a signal mapping (i.e., to tell which variable each input corresponds to during runtime).

 To compile an MLTL file, run the `r2u2prep.py` script with a `.csv` or `.map` file as argument.
 One of the `--booleanizer` or `--atomic-checker` flags must be set.
 For instance, to run an example:

     python r2u2prep.py --booleanizer examples/cav.mltl examples/cav.csv

+The assembled binary should be at `r2u2_spec.bin` by default and is ready to be run by a properly configured R2U2 over input data.
 For full compiler options:

     python r2u2prep.py -h